Upgrade instruction for macOS 10.15 Catalina

 - Boot from the new install disk and use Disk Utility in macOS Utilities to erase your startup disk.

-- Go back to macOS Utilities and choose install macOS, with your startup disk as the location for the install.
+- Go back to macOS Utilities and choose install macOS, with your startup disk as the location for the installation.

 Once it’s finished, set up your Mac, reinstall applications and restore your settings.

 My apps are slow or stopped working on macOS Catalina

 Okay, you’ve successfully installed macOS 10.15 Catalina.
 But some of your apps are no longer available.
 That’s a heavy blow from macOS Catalina as it no longer supports 32-bit apps.
 According to Apple, 64-bit apps are more memory-efficient than 32-bit ones.
-But for most of us it means we will lose many favorite games and applications, including Photoshop CS.
+But for most of us, it means we will lose many favorite games and applications, including Photoshop CS.
 To minimize the damage, you should first check how many 32-bit apps you have.
-It's possible to do with the same Mac maintenance app we've mentioned above.
+It’s possible to do this with the same Mac maintenance app we’ve mentioned above.

 Next up, click the Updater tab.

-Here you can update your 32-apps (and all the rest of apps) to newer versions.
+Here you can update your 32-bit apps (and all the rest of the apps) to newer versions.
 Many developers have already optimized their software for 64-bit architecture.
-With this method you’ll update all your software in one-go to make it Catalina-friendly.
-As you can see, I can update 17 apps with just one button.
+With this method, you’ll update all your software in one go to make it Catalina-friendly.
+As you can see, I can update 8 apps with just one button.